INTERVIEW David and Louise Simpson on Collaborative Working and Training For Success

 Rider Interview by Abigail Dickinson

-We were thrilled to interview David and Louise Simpson, quizzing them all about their training and success.
+This month we were thrilled to interview David and Louise Simpson, quizzing them all about their training and success.
 Revealing very different training approaches, David and Louise discuss how their riding styles benefit horse’s training, as well as their own performance in the arena.
 The duo also gave us an insight into training and competing together as husband and wife, as well as a young family to consider!

 Why were you both drawn to show jumping and at what moment did you decide that riding was the career path for you?